 All inquiries related to reprints, permissions and translations must be directed to the publisher and written consent is mandatory.
 Email to [email protected]

 No responsibility is assumed by the Publisher for any injury and/or damage to persons or property as a matter of products liability, negligence or otherwise, or from any use or operation of any methods, products, instructions or ideas contained in the material in this journal.

 The content of the journal are not influenced by sponsors.
 The information contained herein should NOT be used as a substitute for the advice of an appropriately qualified and licensed physician or other health care provider.
 The information provided here is for educational and informational purposes only.
 In no way should it be considered as offering medical advice.
 Please check with a physician if you suspect you are ill.

-JPMS -OPEN ACCESS PUBLISHER, publishes Journal of Pakistan Medical Students (JPMS) quarterly online and biyearly on print from the office of JPMS based at: 109/2 Popular Avenue, DHA Phase-6, Karachi, Pakistan.
+JPMS -OPEN ACCESS PUBLISHER, publishes Journal of Pioneering Medical Sciences (JPMS) quarterly online.
 All the editors, reviewers and staff are volunteers.
-JPMS as a publisher is jointly owned by the Drs.
-Haris Riaz and Anis Rehman.
-Other products from the same publisher include, JPMS BLOGS, published at: blogs.jpmsonline.com
+Other products from the same publisher include JPMS BLOGS. published at: blogs.jpmsonline.com

 Email: [email protected]